2026-04-24 · 9 min read

 What ROI Actually Looks Like at Each Tier

 The break-even volume threshold is the critical planning number.
 Below 8,000 tasks per month for a GPT-4o class agent, TCO per task exceeds $0.25 and human labor remains cost-competitive for most knowledge work categories.
 Above 25,000 tasks per month, AI agent TCO per task drops below $0.30 and scales linearly while human labor cost scales with headcount.
-Build your business case around task volume forecasts with 6-month and 18-month horizons to determine whether current volume justifies deployment or whether you should wait for scale.
+Build your business case around task volume forecasts with 6-month and 18-month horizons to determine whether current volume justifies deployment or whether you should wait for scale to materialize first.

 Frequently Asked Questions